 Drivers will wait five minutes after your scheduled pick-up time, even if they arrive early.
 Drivers arriving after your scheduled pick-up time must also wait five minutes before leaving.
 If you do not show up or if you are not ready, the driver will leave and it will be considered a no-show.

-Cancellations must be made at least one hour prior to a scheduled trip by calling the Gadabout office at 273-1878.
+Cancellations must be made one hour or more prior to a scheduled trip by calling the Gadabout office at 273-1878.
 Cancellations made less than one hour before a scheduled trip will be considered non-notification.
 If you are calling before or after office hours you must leave a message on the answering machine.
 If you need to cancel on short notice or after hours you should also call the Gadabout driver on the cell phone (279-6425 or 280-0478), but they may not be available, so please always contact the Gadabout office.
+If the customer cancels the trip when the vehicle arrives it is also considered non-notification.

-If the driver must leave because a rider is not ready to travel at their scheduled pick-up time, it will be considered a no-show.
-You will be sent a notification letter if you miss a ride.
+Drivers are obligated to wait 5 minutes beyond the scheduled pick-up time for a customer to board the vehicle.
+If no one appears or if the driver must leave because a rider is not ready to travel at the scheduled pick-up time, it will be considered a No-Show.

 No-shows are a disservice to other patrons and should be strictly avoided.